-Many of the card’s details were leaked by a Reddit user and reported Doctor of Credit (H/T) three days before the card was re-released.
+Many of the card’s details were leaked by a Reddit user and reported Doctor of Credit (H/T) three days before the card was re-released in 2019.
 American Express confirmed that most of the leaked details were correct upon re-releasing the card.

-Moreover, the Green Card is a nice earner.
-You can earn 3x MR points on Restaurants worldwide as well as 3x points on General Travel.
+Moreover, the Green Card is an excellent earner for travelers.
+It earns 3x MR points on Restaurants worldwide as well as 3x points on General Travel.
 American Express includes flights, hotels, tolls, subways, ride-sharing services, taxis, and local commuter transit within the “General Travel” category.

 I like that Amex extended the Restaurants category to worldwide restaurants like they did with the Gold Card.
 Plus, I like that the “General Travel” category is not only limited to amextravel.com purchases.
 This category looks like a fresh start for American Express as they can extend it onto their other charge cards.
 The Platinum Card, for example, is in need of a category like this one.